Nicaragua and the World Bank

+Nicaragua and the World Bank details the relationship between the state of Nicaragua and the World Bank and its antecedents.

 History

 Nicaragua first entered into the World Bank when it signed the IBRD Articles of Agreement in 1946 along with other Latin American countries such as El Salvador and Panama.
 In 1951, Nicaragua took its first loan from the World Bank in the form of the Highway Project.
 The goal of the Highway Project was to finance the construction of 266 kilometers of paved roads in order to facilitate the economic growth of Nicaragua.
 The creation of reliable roads helped open up new sections of land to agricultural development in Nicaragua.
 The Nicaraguan Revolution from 1979 to 1990 led to troubles with the World Bank as in 1984, Nicaragua became the first country to go into nonaccrual status with the IBRD.
 An onset of debt issues during the Nicaraguan Revolution led to a nonaccrual status with the IBRD and prompted fears of repayment issues.
 After the Nicaraguan Revolution, Nicaragua signed the MIGA Articles of Agreement in 1992 making it the 81st member of this group within the World Bank.
 The Multilateral Investment Guarantee Agency (MIGA) was created to promote foreign investment in developing countries by providing insurance and credit enhancement to lenders and investors.
 The World Bank continues to operate in Nicaragua and notes that political unrest in 2018 has caused the economy to contract 3.8 percent prompting concerns that recent efforts to combat poverty levels will be undermined.